hbristow/pysetup/README.md

 ### Numpy Setup

-Now that we have FFTW and OpenBLAS, we want to build numpy against these libraries.
-A setup configuration is provided here:
+Now that we have OpenBLAS and (optionally) FFTW, we want to build numpy against these libraries.
+The configuration is provided in `.numpy-site.cfg` and can be downloaded automatically into place with:

     curl -fsSL https://raw.githubusercontent.com/hbristow/cvsetup/master/.numpy-site.cfg > ~/.numpy-site.cfg

 Note, this file *must* be written to your home directory with the given name.
-It tells the installer where to look for FFTW and OpenBLAS.

 Next, install numpy using `pip`.
-The `--use-no-wheel` option forces it to be build from source.
+The `--use-no-wheel` option forces it to be built from source.
 The `-march=native` flag passed to Clang will enable the full feature suite of your processor (SSE, AVX, etc):

     CFLAGS="-march=native" pip install --no-use-wheel numpy